Official: Mexico's president 'considering' scrapping US trip

 "The position is very clear," said Ricardo Anaya Cortes, president of the conservative opposition National Action Party.
 "Either one cancels the meeting with Donald Trump, or one attends it to say publicly and with absolute firmness that Mexico rejects the wall and we will not pay a single cent for it."

-Trump has vowed to force Mexico to pay for the wall, and also to renegotiate the North American Free Trade Agreement.
-Pena Nieto and other officials have repeatedly said Mexico will not pay.
+Trump has also promised to renegotiate the North American Free Trade Agreement.

 Analyst Jorge Zepeda Patterson argued that Pena Nieto should keep the meeting as scheduled, saying Mexico should exhaust all possibilities for negotiating to minimize damage.
 He said Pena Nieto should try to reach an agreement that's enough to let Trump claim victory and then move on to another foil.